 Art.
 4 - The auctioneer has the right to change the order of the lots and to separate, combine or withdraw lots, at his absolute discretion.

 Art.
 5 - The auctioneer has the right to refuse an auction and / or the adjudication of a lot.
 Anyone who deliberately obstructs or distorts the auction will be liable to police penalties.

 Art.
 6 - The indications mentioned in the catalog engage the responsibility of the Auction house and its experts, subject to the corrections announced at the time of presentation of the lot and recorded in the minutes of the sale.
 The members of the study, the experts and the auctioneers are at your disposal to inform you about the lots, their time, and their condition.
 Estimates, dimensions, colors of reproductions and information on the condition of the lot are provided for information only.
-All information relating to an incident, accident, restoration or precautionary measure affecting a lot are communicated in order to facilitate its inspection by the potential buyer and remain subject to the sole discretion of the latter.
 This means that all the lots are sold in the state in which they are at the precise moment of their adjudication and no complaint of any kind whatsoever will be accepted, even if it relates to an incorrect description appearing in the catalog. .
 The condition of the frames is not guaranteed, the usual restorations and relining are considered as protective measures not leading to depreciation.
 Status reports can be communicated on request, for information only and free of charge on request, by e-mail or telephone.

 Art.
 7 - The adjudication will be pronounced in favor of the last bidder after the word "adjudée" has been pronounced.
 In the event of a dispute, the auction is canceled and the lot will be immediately put back on sale.